11 Employee Retention Strategies that Make Your Employees Happy

 2. Allow Employees To Have A Say

 A key component of retention strategy is giving employees the platform to express concerns, ideas, and perspectives without the fear of consequences or backlash from the company’s leaders.
-Employees may have concerns and ideas on the company can improve and resolve these issues, and managers might not have realised that these issues exist.

-In addition, outlet managers and area managers should follow up with crew regularly on what the company can do to meet their career objectives in order to retain employees.
+In addition, outlet managers and area managers should follow up with the crew regularly on what the company can do to meet their career objectives in order to retain employees.
 This can be a 15-minute kopi chat with each employee once every 1-3 months!

 As a HR Director, you might run surveys or develop ways for crew and managers to share their feedback anonymously.
 During meetings, give your crew the opportunity to present ideas and speak their minds about ways to improve their workplace.
-This also means not dismissing their concerns or feedback immediately, acknowledging their concerns, and taking the time to hear them out!

 In sum, your employees love it when they can voice their opinions.
 Whether you take them to chat or listen to their views while meetings, your employees will be less likely to quit if you listen to them.
 Also, don’t forget to give some constructive feedback!

-time management software, 11 Employee Retention Strategies that Make Your Employees Happy
+time management software, <strong>11 Effective Employee Retention Strategies to Improve Employee Satisfaction</strong>

 3. Recognize And Reward Employees For Their Performance